 More details descriptions about each of these positions is available HERE.

-Peer Leaders and volunteers are also invited to participate in the annual I-94 Retreat (with UW Stout + UWEC) each winter.
+Peer Leaders and volunteers are also invited to participate in the annual I-94 Retreat with Campus Ministry student leaders and staff at UW Stout + UW Eau Claire.
 Peer leaders also attend events, activities and serve opportunities whenever possible.

 Because Journey House is here to serve the needs on campus and in our surrounding communities, we like to collaborate with as many students as possible so that we can intentionally plan and implement relevant ministry opportunities into each academic year.